krestfield/docs/certdog/post-Installation.md

 ## Update the Database SSL certificate

-The database listens on an SSL connection (in the full version - the demo version does not impose this).
+The database listens on an SSL connection (the demo version does not impose this).
 This is configured with a default certificate issued from a Krestfield test CA. This certificate should be one issued from your internal trusted CAs

 To update this certificate follow the steps below: